RaspAP/raspap-docs/docs/restapi.md

 Install and enable RestAPI?
 [Y/n]:
 ```

-The Python language is a requirement for the RestAPI (Python 3 is installed by default on Raspberry Pi OS).
-The Quick installer will detect if Python is not installed on your system and install `python3`.
+The Python language is a requirement for the RestAPI.
+The Quick installer will detect if Python is not installed on your system and install it for you (Python 3 is installed by default on Raspberry Pi OS).
 In addition, Python's package manager `pip` will also be installed.
 The following Python packages are requirements for the RestAPI:

 ```
 fastapi